Sometimes all you need to make rock and roll history is just two guitar strings...

 A slightly faster riff, which I know stresses some people out.
 Just keep calm and listen to the first note, then the second etc...

 13. Muse - Time is Running Out (Bass Line)

 You might almost not recognise it, but that sound of the opening riff is a bass guitar.
 The sound makes it difficult to hear how often a certain note is picked, so don't worry about that.
 Just get the notes right and you can play it how you think it sounds best!

 14. Wolfmother - Joker and the Thief

 This might sound a bit fast or complex at first, but once you get this riff, you'll see how simple it really is...

 Learning by ear

 That's it!
 Hope this helps you out in getting started with transcribing music by ear or just having a good time playing cool riffs.
 If you want to learn them by ear, be sure to check out the step-by-step guide over here.

-Also, feel free to check out the ear training course for the course I've just finished:
+Also, feel free to check out some free ear training lessons:

 If you need any help with these songs, feel free to email me at Just [at] Stringkick.com!